the paradox of expertise

 stripping the mechanism words

-algo: "minimize operations by finding optimal dp state transitions that redistribute values"
+| algo | "minimize operations by finding optimal dp state transitions that redistribute values" | "array of odd numbers. one operation moves value. make all equal." |

-systems: "we need a microservice architecture with event sourcing and CQRS to handle user signups"
+| systems | "we need a microservice architecture with event sourcing and CQRS to handle user signups" | "user signs up. we store their info. they log in later." |

-writing: "i need to find the right narrative vehicle, earn the turn with enough setup, and make sure the kicker recontextualizes the lede"
+| writing | "i need to find the right narrative vehicle, earn the turn with enough setup, and make sure the kicker recontextualizes the lede" | "i'm trying to explain one idea. the reader doesn't know it yet." |

-decision: "i need to evaluate whether this opportunity aligns with my long-term career goals given the risk profile and my current runway"
+| decision | "i need to evaluate whether this opportunity aligns with my long-term career goals given the risk profile and my current runway" | "do i want to do this?" (four words. sometimes the analysis is avoidance.) |

-mechanism words have infected the description. you're describing your approach, not the problem.
+you're describing your approach, not the problem.

 if you cannot strip the mechanism words, that's a strong signal — livelock. "dp" is the loop itself: saying it reloads the whole folder back into working memory.